Utah Code for Parenting Time (Visitation & Custody)

 The legislature calls the new parent time schedule in Utah the “Optional” schedule.
 I am anticipating that it will become the norm in most cases.

-The parent time schedule is less creative than you may think.
+In Utah, the parent time schedule is less creative than you may think.
 In fact, it represents a very common schedule that parties agree to at mediation.
 Essentially, it is an extended weekend and midweeks become overnight visits.
-Here it is:

 (1) The optional parent-time schedule in this section applies to children 5 to 18 years of age.
 This schedule is 145 overnights, which may result in joint physical custody.